Linebacker of the Week: SSgt Mangold

 |0

-This work, Linebacker of the Week: SSgt Mangold [Image 3 of 3], by A1C Kaitlyn Preston, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Linebacker of the Week: SSgt Mangold, by A1C Kaitlyn Preston, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT